ImgBotApp/InternetNL/test/mailauth/passed/description_en.md

 Good!
 Your domain contains alle authenticity marks against email phishing.
-Therefore receivers are able to reliably seperate your authentic e-mails from fake phishingmails abusing your domain.
+Therefore receivers are able to reliably seperate your authentic e-mails from phishing and spam mails abusing your domain.